What Is ESG Surgery And More FAQ’s

 How Much Weight Can I Lose With ESG?

 Patients normally lose about 10% of their total body weight in the first three months and this motivates the patients to continue making healthy choices.
-Then over the next 9 months, most patients lose another 10-13%, so approximately 20-23% of their total body weight in a 12 month period.
+Then over the next 9 months, most patients lose another 10-13%, so approximately 20-23% of their total body weight in 12 months.
 This means that an individual who was 250 pounds before ESG would most likely be around 192 by the end of the first year.
-These are typical results so it is possible for a patient to lose even more or slightly less depending on their dedication to diet and exercise.
+These are typical results so a patient can lose even more or slightly less depending on their dedication to diet and exercise.

 What Can I Expect During Recovery From ESG?